 - To promote the use of seabird data to support the management options of national and international authorities.

-This work will be completed through the following actions:
+This work has been completed through the following actions:

 - Compilation and rationalisation of seabird data records submitted to the Seabird Tracking Database, a global repository for seabird distribution data.